kakirastern/Pneumothorax-Detection/README.md

 # Pneumothorax-Detection
-Repository for code tested to vuild models for the Kaggle contest
+Repository for code tested to build models for the Kaggle SIIM-ACR Pneumothorax Segmentation contest.